By Sebastian StrangioJanuary 1, 2017

 Win admits that these would be quixotic gestures, merely the “first steps in a long journey.”
 But they pinpoint Burma’s need not simply to introduce technical reforms, but also to somehow excavate and set on new foundations the myth of the country’s founding.
 Like the nobleman Cassius in Julius Caesar, Kyaw Win writes that fault lies not in Burma’s stars, but in the acts of its leaders, especially its Burmans, who took it as “their right, if not their destiny, to rule over others.”
 His rays of humanity serve to illuminate the scale of the challenge.

 Sebastian Strangio is a journalist and author focusing on Southeast Asia.
+Since 2008 he has roamed widely across the region and his writing has appeared in Foreign Policy, The New York Times, the New Republic, Foreign Affairs, and The Atlantic, among many other publications.
 He is also the author of the book Hun Sen’s Cambodia (Yale University Press, 2014).
+He currently splits his time between Phnom Penh, Cambodia, and Chapel Hill, North Carolina.